dimm1f/flatpg/README.md

 ## Public API

 All items below are exposed directly by the `flatpg` crate. `flatpg::prelude::*` imports the derive macros and core traits.
-The modules `flatpg::{edge, enum_property, error, graph, node, property, schema, storage}` re-export the remaining `graph-schema` modules.
+The modules `flatpg::{edge, enum_property, error, graph, node, property, schema, storage, strings_pool}` re-export the remaining `graph-schema` modules.

 The snippets below are excerpts adapted from [`examples/simple_graph.rs`](examples/simple_graph.rs) — see that file for the full, runnable program.